biati-digital/glightbox/README.md

 });
 myGallery.open();

-// If later you need to modify the elemnts you can use setElements myGallery.setElements([...]);
+// If later you need to modify the elements you can use setElements myGallery.setElements([...]);
 ```